What is the Friday Luncheon Discussion Club (FLDC)?

 Where and when does the FLDC meet?

 The Club meets every Friday at noon at the Central YMCA-YWCA, 180 Argyle Avenue.
-The first meeting of the program year is held on the first Friday in October and the last meeting is held on the last Friday in April.
-On two occasions per year, the 2nd Friday in December and the last meeting in April, the Club meets at the RA Centre on Riverside Drive and members bring their ladies.
+The first meeting of the program year is held on the first Friday in October and the last meeting is held on the first Friday in May.
+On two occasions per year, the 2nd Friday in December and the first Friday in May, the Club meets at the RA Centre on Riverside Drive and members bring their ladies.

 Who are the speakers and what do they talk about?

 Speakers come from a broad range of disciplines.
 We have had members of the diplomatic corps, e.g. Chinese Ambassador and the British High Commissioner, the Chief of the Defence Staff, Chief Justice of the Supreme Court of Canada, Ed Broadbent, Perrin Beatty, James Bartleman and many others from the academic, political, scientific and cultural communities from the diverse Ottawa scene.
 Topics cover a wide range from economic forecasts, global terrorism, climate change, policing, US-Canada relations and history to government accountability, etc.

 Members and guests gather before noon in the RBC Community Centre on the second floor of the Y and at 12:00 p.m. pick up a simple lunch of a sandwich, soup, and a small dessert.
 At about 1230 p.m. the President convenes the meeting; guests are introduced; announcements are made; and new business, if any, is dealt with.
 The speaker usually speaks from about 12:45 p.m. to about 1:20 p.m.
 A question period of about 30 minutes follows with the meeting concluding no later than 1:45 p.m.
 During a meeting participants are free to use information received but neither the identity nor the affiliation of the speaker (s) or that of any other participant may be revealed.